James Thompson (racing driver): British Touring Car Championship

 For 2006, Thompson joined Jason Plato at SEAT Sport UK.
 He did this at the same time as competing in the WTCC, meaning he had to skip some BTCC rounds when they clashed with World touring car races, in the second SEAT Sport UK car, though at Silverstone for the final round he used his Red Bull-backed WTCC car.
 After competing in the first nine races, he was actually ahead of BTCC team leader Plato.
 Despite having to yield the victory to Plato at Croft, he finished sixth overall, scoring more points per entry than any other SEAT driver; although Plato failed to start two races due to accident damage.

 Thompson competing in the fourth event of the 2009 British Touring Car Championship season at Oulton Park.

 For 2009, rumours had placed Thompson with a possible return to the BTCC after discussions with Team Dynamics to race one of their Honda Civics.
 He also tested a Tempus Sport Chevrolet Lacetti and a Motorbase Performance BMW 320si.
 However, his name was missing from the pre-season entry list, and it was later announced he would spend another year in the Danish series.
 It was then announced in April, prior to the Thruxton round that he would return to the BTCC, replacing Gordon Shedden.
 He collected a double win at Donington Park, and added a third win at Oulton Park.
 After the round at Knockhill, Thompson was replaced by ex-Formula One driver Johnny Herbert due to clashes with his commitments in the WTCC and V8 Supercars.

 Thompson was chosen as the development driver for the new Next Generation Touring Car regulations, and participated in first practice for the 2010 season finale at Brands Hatch in a prototype car based on a Toyota Avensis.

-He returned to racing for the 2011 season finale with Airwaves Racing to support Mat Jackson's title bid.
+Thompson returned to racing for the 2011 season finale with Airwaves Racing to support Mat Jackson's title bid.
 The weekend did not go well with two retirements in the first two races, but a single point for fastest lap in the last race was to be the best result of the weekend.